dfinity/nns-dapp/HOWTO.md

 ### How To Update

-- Add to topic entre in the [governance enum](https://github.com/dfinity/ic-js/blob/main/packages/nns/src/enums/governance.enums.ts#L15).
+- Add to topic entry in the [governance enum](https://github.com/dfinity/ic-js/blob/main/packages/nns/src/enums/governance.enums.ts#L15).
 - Add i18n labels in `en.governance.json`. "topics" and "topics_description".

 ## New `nnsFunction`